Andalusia's best cycling and area guide

 If you want the views but are wary of the danger, simply, reverse the loop!

 As we neared the bottom the spectacular views of the lake below (Embalse de Zahara-el Gastor) came into sight.
-If your trip is in summer, stop for a swim at this stunning bit of nature and soak up the afternoon sunshine, before heading back in along the main road to do the last final climb again into Ronda.
+If your cycling holiday is in summer, stop for a swim at this stunning bit of nature and soak up the afternoon sunshine, before heading back in along the main road to do the last final climb again into Ronda.

 The White Villages